infor-design/enterprise-wc/src/ids-wizard/README.md

 ## Responsive Guidelines

-- Depending on the container in the responsive grid, the width of the card follows the layout of the grid.
-However, when using in a home page a special algorithm is used to both keep the tab order and fill in the gaps most efficiently depending on the card dimensions.
+- The wizard component's width should not exceed the width of the page.s
+- The labels chosen and number of steps should fit within the page; or at least be obvious enough that a user can discern what labels achieve what function.

 ## Converting from Previous Versions